 However, in today’s society where a family could have dozens of internet-connected devices in the home, from smart televisions to thermostats to refrigerators, you may prefer to route all of your local wi-fi connections through a VPN channel (Read more: best VPNs in Canada).

 The best way to accomplish this is by setting up a VPN directly on your router.
 It is recommended to test your VPN strength before starting any installation to avoid having to make changes in the future should you decide to switch, because you will have to go over everything again to make it work and the process may end up slightly differently depending on the VPN provider you are using.

 Once you have decided, follow the steps below to get started with this process.

 Before you can install a VPN on your local wi-fi router, you will need to obtain credentials through a service that offers VPN connectivity.

-When signing up for a VPN service, be weary of any offering that claims to be free.
+When signing up for a VPN service, be wary of any offer that claims to be free, rarely you’ll find good free VPNs.
 The best and most secure VPNs require a monthly or yearly payment plan.
-Also be sure that that the service you choose supports router-based configuration, rather than just desktop-based connections.
+Also be sure that that the VPN supports router-based configuration like NordVPN, rather than just desktop-based connections.

 Step 2: Purchasing a Compatible Router

 Shopping for a new wi-fi router can be tricky, as many manufacturers will claim to offer the best speeds and functionality.
 If security is your focus, you’ll want to focus on brands and models that offer VPN connectivity through standard firmware.

 A VPN connection is typically configured on a router through one of three VPN protocols: PPTP (Point-to-Point Tunneling Protocol), L2TP (Layer 2 Tunneling Protocol), or OpenVPN protocol.